proycer/laravel-ui-tabler/README.md

 To Generate a full authentication UI,

-`php artisan ui adminlte --auth`
+`php artisan ui tabler --auth`

-To Install just AdminLTE theme assets,
+To Install just Tabler theme assets,

-`php artisan ui adminlte`
+`php artisan ui tabler`

 And then run,